-3. Schedule the Transport Authority

-- Call the Vermont Psychiatric Care Hospital (VPCH) Admissions Department to schedule a transport authority at least 48 hours before transport is required. - Special note for Sheriff transports: DMH contracts with Sheriff Departments that are trained in a traumainformed approach and are expected to use soft or no restraints.
+- 3. Schedule the Transport Authority - Call the Vermont Psychiatric Care Hospital (VPCH) Admissions Department to schedule a transport authority. - Special note for Sheriff transports: DMH contracts with Sheriff Departments that are trained in a traumainformed approach and are expected to use soft or no restraints.
 The Sheriff Department will follow its policy for transport.
 This policy is a trauma-informed document, which leads the Sheriff's Department to transport individuals in the custody of the commissioner using soft restraints or no restraints.
 It is the Department's preference that these sheriff departments are requested from VPCH Admissions for transport if sheriffs are required for transportation.
-DMH currently contracts with Lamoille County Sheriffs and Windham County Sheriffs for this service.

-4. Communicate to the Transport Authority

-• Provide pertinent clinical information to the transport authority so they may transport the individual appropriately.
-This information must be shared with the transport authority upon arrival.

-5. Complete and Forward Paperwork

-Complete the DMH involuntary checklist and provide a copy to the transport authority and to DMH.
+AHS contracts with most Sheriff's Department. - 4.
+Communicate to the Transport Authority - Provide pertinent clinical information to the transport authority so they may transport the individual appropriately.
+This information must be shared with the transport authority upon arrival. - 5.
+Complete and Forward Paperwork - Complete the DMH involuntary checklist and provide a copy to the transport authority and to DMH.